vmsaif/reversibleLearning/Documents/i2_worksheet.md

 https://code.cs.umanitoba.ca/3350-winter-2021-a02/group5/-/commit/204f80cd8538cb13009e3d375570a8e5de60b507#86739463c1d652089ca4c62a4558d35ffd3c225d_21_21

 We use the singleton design pattern for our database.
 This is to prevent multiple database instances, which would be undesirable for storing relatively small amounts of data.\
-Here we create a final varuable for the db path, so we can insure we are always in the same database.
+Here we create a final variable for the db path, so we can insure we are always in the same database.

 Iteration 1 Feedback fixes